freeCodeCamp/freeCodeCamp/guide/english/vue/index.md

 ## Introduction

 Vue.js is a progressive framework for building user interfaces.
-It's core is focused on only the "view" layer and can be easily intergrated with existing libraries and projects.
+Its core is focused on only the "view" layer and can be easily intergrated with existing libraries and projects.
 But on the other hand, Vue.js can also be leveraged to create powerful single page applications by integrating with extensions such as `vue-router` and `vuex`.